jackiehyho/portfolio2024-final/src/content/portfolio/memorme.md

 ## Project Summary
 Memories are created through moments of heightened emotion such as traumatic events or triumphs over adversity.
 It can be triggered through our senses, allowing us to relive experiences both good and bad.
 As our world becomes more digitized through time, pieces of our lives become immortalized on different social platforms until we become a shell of who we personify online.

-This service is to help re-align authenticity with their personas through digital and physical consolidation and storytelling through creative and expressive mediums.
+This service is to help re-align authenticity with their projected personas through digital and physical consolidation and storytelling through creative and expressive mediums.

 *MemorMe* is a legacy preservation service created at the 2024 [Global Service Jam](http://globaljams.org/).

-Service design was something I was already actively practicing without labels.

 <div class="video-container" align="center">